ecupaio/dcgffl/_power-rankings/season-24-preseason-power-rankings.md

     ![](https://media2.giphy.com/media/l0HlUJZE8Uo1cSlUI/giphy.gif)
 - team: _teams/s24-red.md
-  record: Tracy Smith and Andrew Aldrian
+  record: Tracy S. and Andrew Aldrian
   text: |-
     I poured over this roster and could find nothing cohesive here.
 Not sure that bodes well for the rest of the season.